JMRI/JMRI/java/graalvm/DIFFERENCES.md

 	turnout.getState()
 ```

-Some super-class methods need to be called via e.g.
+Some Java super-class methods of a Python class need to be called via e.g.
 ```
 	self.__super__.waitMsec(1000)
 ```